Malyn

-At least Finch had been there the whole time, telling whatever lies he’d needed to in order to stay at Malyn’s side.
-Though, maybe they mostly hadn’t been lies.
-Yeah, technically Finch wasn’t Malyn’s brother by blood, but they’d grown up together and were closer than most biological brothers, so what difference did it actually make?
-He’d also told the doctors Malyn had a medical phobia and if he was left on his own, he’d probably freak out and leave, and while Malyn had scoffed at that in his head, it wasn’t actually untrue.
+At least Finch had been there the whole time, lying through his teeth to whatever doctor or nurse tried to send him out.
+Though, in fairness, maybe most of it hadn't really been lying.
+Yeah, technically Finch wasn't his brother by blood, but they'd grown up together and were closer than most biological brothers, so what difference did it make?
+He’d also told the doctors that Malyn had a medical phobia and if he was left on his own, he’d probably freak out and leave.
+Malyn had scoffed at that in his head, but it wasn’t actually untrue.
 Finch had just made it sound extra dramatic.
 Malyn was more incredibly bored and annoyed than he was afraid.

-Finally, a doctor with a thick manilla folder took them into an office to talk about Malyn’s test results.
+Finally, a doctor came for them, a thick manilla folder tucked under one arm, and led them into an office.

-“Well, to start off with, your lungs look fine,” the doctor said as she opened up the folder.
+"Well, to start off with, your lungs look fine," she said, opening the folder.

 “Great,” Malyn said.
 “Can I go?”